-The state of New Jersey is known for its tough distracted driving laws and for good reason: distracted drivers were responsible for almost 800,000 crashes between the years of 2012 to 2016.
+The state of New Jersey is known for its tough distracted driving law and for good reason.
+Distracted drivers were responsible for almost 800,000 crashes between the years of 2012 to 2016.
 That’s an average of 200,000 crashes a year, or 500 crashes a day.
 In response, the state has created a distracted driver law that severely punishes anyone caught using a phone or engaging in distracted activity behind the wheel.
 While the main target of the distracted driver statute are cell phone users, people can and have been cited for other activities that caused them to not pay attention to their car and surroundings.
 Here’s a look at the New Jersey Distracted Driver law and how it affects you.

 Distracted Driving is More Than Cell Phone Use

-The New Jersey Distracted Driver law has a primary focus on cell phone use because it’s the primary contributing factor regarding distracted driving crashes.
+The New Jersey Distracted Driver law has a primary focus on cell phone use; because it’s the primary contributing factor regarding distracted driving crashes.
 The law specifically prohibits all handheld cellphone use while driving unless the user is calling the authorities to report an incident.
 However, there are other things motorists do that also cause crashes.
 They include:

 - Talking to passengers